HER ECZEMA WAS FROM ENVIRONMENTAL ALLERGIES

 Treatments for eczema

-8. Phototherapy can be prescribed to treat mild to moderate dermatitis.
-It involves exposure to ultraviolet A or B waves, alone or combined, and the skin will be monitored carefully if they are used.
+- Doctors may prescribe phototherapy to treat mild to moderate dermatitis.
+They expose the skin to ultraviolet A or B waves, either alone or in combination, and monitor the skin closely during treatment.

 Bronchitis